schyntax/js-schyntax/README.md

 * `group(hours(10), days(!sat..sun)) group(hours(12), days(sat..sun))` Runs 10:00 on weekdays, and noon on weekends.
 * `group(dates(10/1 ..
 3/31) hours(12)) group(dates(4/1 ..
 9/30) hours(14))` Runs 12:00 during October through March, and at 14:00 during April through September.

-When [sch#next](#sch-next) or [sch#previous](#sch-previous) are called, all groups are evaluated to find the next or previous applicable date, and they return which ever date which is closest.
+When [schyntax#next](#schyntax-next) or [schyntax#previous](#schyntax-previous) are called, all groups are evaluated to find the next or previous applicable date, and they return which ever date which is closest.
 All expressions not inside a `group()` are collected and implicitly put into a group.

 Nesting of groups is not allowed.